 During the initiation phase of breastfeeding, which is the first two weeks, feeding on cue is essential.
 I wouldn’t say I like to give a range of how often to nurse, as people can take the suggestion as a scheduled feeding plan.

 Your baby, and your breasts, need feedings at least eight times in 24 hours.
 The feeds might be every 2 hours, 1.5 hours, or 3.5 hours.
 Your baby will feed the most efficiently and effectively when you’re feeding on cue.
 That means your baby will feed the fastest, get the fullest, and sleep the longest when you’re feeding on demand.

 How do I breastfeed when I go back to work?

 If you’re returning to work and trying to figure out how to incorporate a pumping schedule into your regular breastfeeding routine, I will encourage you to reach out to a lactation consultant.

-You’ll want to make sure you’re pumping each time your baby is getting a bottle.
-If your baby is getting three bottles while you’re away, you should pump three times.
+You’ll want to ensure you’re pumping each time your baby gets a bottle.
+You should pump three times if your baby gets three bottles while you’re away.

-It’s ideal to pump around when your baby is getting a bottle, but it isn’t going to be detrimental to your supply if you cannot align your pumpings with bottle feedings.
+It’s ideal to pump around when your baby gets a bottle, but it isn’t detrimental to your supply if you cannot align your pumpings with bottle feedings.

-What’s most important is that you make sure you’re pumping the same amount of times he’s taking a bottle.
+What’s most important is that you ensure you’re pumping the same amount of times he takes a bottle.